codidharma/LibraryManagementSystem/docs/domain/MembershipUseCaseMapping.md

 Scenario: Onboarding a citizen as a regular patron

-Given Maddy visits the library to register as a patron When the Librarian verifies that Maddy is not already a registered patron And the Librarian verifies the address proof
+Given Maddy visits the library to register as a patron When the Librarian Mrs. Robinson verifies that Maddy is not already a registered patron And verifies the address proof
 And submits the onboarding application
 Then the LMS onboards Maddy as a regular patron
 And Issue the membership card with a unique patron id